Key takeaways

 Write them down if that helps.
 Keep them in your notes app.
 Use the same questions for a month before you redesign the ritual.

 If the relationship feels distant already, pair this with relationship repair after distance.
 If you are trying to rebuild closeness, read what intimacy in a relationship means.
-If you are still learning what safe love feels like, start with the Simple Love hub.
+If you want a small everyday affection idea, read cute names to call your boyfriend.
+If you are still learning what safe love feels like, use the relationship clarity quiz.

 FAQ